 Various symptom checkers are among the most widely used med apps.
 HCPs can stay in touch with their patients, in order to control their drug adherence, lab results, check current symptoms and coach them in their health journey.

-Example: An app SkinVision, developed by a Dutch company, used to identify skin cancer on the early stages.
-It reveals diagnose immediately and is available on both iPhone and Android devices.
+Example: An app SkinVision, developed by a Dutch company, used to identify skin cancer on its early stages.
+It reveals diagnosis immediately and is available on both iPhone and Android devices.

 These medical apps are general evidence-based resources that include info about drugs, their pharmacology, indications, dosages, interactions, contraindications, cost, etc.

 mHealth apps, designed specifically for patients, include any educational content (e.g., materials about treatment options, diseases or prevention methods, etc.).
-This, in turn, results in better patient experience and their higher satisfaction rate.
+This, in turn, results in a better patient experience and a higher satisfaction rate.

 Example: An app called TalkLife is a virtual helper that allows patients to talk to people with the same symptoms or illnesses.
-They can ask for advice or exchange their experiences if they need.
+They can ask for advice or exchange their experiences if they need it.

 Another great feature in mHealth apps is an implemented video service.
-HCPs can deliver “live” assistance to patients through remote video function.
-Especially it concerns those who cannot access their healthcare providers directly (or to get needed care due to remote location or any physical disorder).
+HCPs can deliver “live” assistance to patients through remote video functions.
+Especially it concerns those who cannot access their healthcare providers directly (or get needed care due to remote location or any physical disorder).

 Example: By using an app called Dr Now, patients can make a video call to reach their physicians from any place

 Viseven expertise covers a wide bunch of mHealth apps development, no matter whom they’re designed for – physicians, patients or pharma representatives.
-Each kind off an app is targeted to solve a specific challenge, such as: reach higher level of personalization, straighten patients’ awareness and adherence or provide better education opportunities to field and sales forces.
+Each kind of an app is targeted to solve a specific challenge, such as: reaching a higher level of personalization, straightening patients’ awareness and adherence or providing better education opportunities to field and sales forces.

 Innovations in digital mHealth technologies help to augment clinical efficiency, provide accurate diagnosis and help pharma brands stand out.
 Healthcare application development contains business analysis, UI/UX design, backend, app development and quality assurance.
 When it comes to operating systems, Android and iOS are still the most popular ones.
 However, Android remains the lead platform for mobile health applications development.